siesto1elemento/Django-stablediffusion/README.md

 This repository contains all of the starter code needed to run an stable diffussion  app on your local machine:

-To run the chat app, you need to:
+To run the django app, you need to:

     1. Clone this GitHub repo
     2. Add your API key from replicate in powershell $env:REPLICATE_API_TOKEN =          "Your api key"